STIR/SHAKEN Compliance Guide: Stop Spam Flags Now

 Signature-based Handling of Asserted information using toKENs (SHAKEN)

-It includes technical standards for
+It sets the technical standards for:

 ✅ Creating the digital certificate